-A modular smart speaker designed with customizability and security in mind.
+A modular smart speaker designed with localized speech recognition, customization and security in mind.

 Diagram of functionality

 JPEG Image - 48.74 kB - 04/19/2018 at 08:04

 Created a quick video to demonstrate the voice control functionality.